-AREA TASK SCORE IV&V OBSERVATIONS RSK - 1 Verify that the project is managing project risk through plans and procedures to identify, quantify, report, log and act upon reducing risk through contingency plans and communication.
+AREA ТАЅК SCORE IV&V OBSERVATIONS RSK - 1 Verify that the project is managing project risk through plans and procedures to identify, quantify, report, log and act upon reducing risk through contingency plans and communication.
 5 The project has a long-established process to manage risks and consistently monitors and assesses potential risks.
 The project to date has logged a small number of issues that have been resolved without negative impacts to the plan or objectives.
 More details are provided in Section 2 of the IV&V Monthly Assessment.
 RSK - 2 Verify that the project is managing project issues and actively acting to resolve.
-4 The project has a long-established process to manage issues and is consistently monitoring and assessing risks that present emergent issues.
-As of the end of April, the Project resolved two open issues.
-Issue 26 was resolved with no negative impact to UAT.
-For the most part, Issue 25 was able to be resolved without disrupting UAT and has an outstanding component related to interest apportionment that is being addressed and tested discretely prior to implementation.
+3 The project has a long-established process to manage issues and is consistently monitoring and assessing risks that present emergent issues.
+The Project is actively managing two open issues.
+Issues 25 and 26 were originally planned to be resolved prior to starting User Acceptance Testing.
+As of the end of February, work to close these issues is behind schedule.
+This may affect the schedule for UAT.
 More details are provided in Section 2 of the IV&V Monthly Assessment.
 RSK - 3 Verify that Risk Plans include indicators for executive commitment and support.
 5 Risks and Issues are regularly reviewed with Executive Sponsors and the Executive Steering Committee.
 RSK - 4 Verify the Risk Plan recognizes multiple aspects of integrated project risk: processes, systems, organizations, culture and knowledge.
 5 No Material Finding.
 The risk management practices are proactive and circumspect.
 RSK - 5 Verify the Risk Plan includes a review of technical components for quality factors including stability, availability, scalability, usability, security and extensibility and identifies specific risks in components.
 5 Contractual performance standards address quality, stability, availability, scalability, usability, security, and extensibility.